When most Westerners think of “eating utensils” they think of spoons, forks, knives, and, maybe, sporks. What if there was a better option?

 Benefits of Using Chopsticks, Especially if they are Reusable

-There are a lot of benefits to using chopsticks, including their ease of cleaning, single hand use, opportunity for learning about other foods and cultures, health, and coordination-enhancing ability.
+There are a lot of benefits to using wooden and other types of chopsticks, including their ease of cleaning, single hand use, opportunity for learning about other foods and cultures, health, and coordination-enhancing ability.

 Chopsticks are a lot easier to clean than regular utensils because there is only a small food contact surface.
-Even washing chopsticks by hands is relatively simple and quick because of their shape.
+Even washing chopsticks by hand is relatively simple and quick because of their shape, especially the flat type.

 Using chopsticks only requires one hand, leaving the other free.
 You can easily read a book or scroll through an important email while eating.
 Alternatively, you can use your other hand to lift the bowl to your mouth without it being considered taboo!

-If you want a great opportunity to use your chopstick wielding skills, you can go to an East Asian restaurants.
-It is the perfect excuse to try that new Thai place or that Korean restaurant your boss keeps telling you about.
+If you want a great opportunity to use your chopstick wielding skills, you can go to East Asian restaurants.
+It is the perfect excuse to try that new Thai place, Noodlehouse in Chinatown, sushi stall or that Korean restaurant your boss keeps telling you about.

-On the other hand, you can try making some new foods for yourself.
-If you get a Chinese or Japanese cookbook, you can get a lot of ideas!
+On the other hand, you can try cooking some new foods for yourself.
+If you get these in Chinatown or Japanese cookbooks, you can get a lot of ideas!

-You can also really impress your friends if they join you!
+You can also really impress your friends with your cooking if they join you!
 In any case, using chopsticks presents you with many opportunities to learn about other cultures’ cuisines.

 The best reason to use chopsticks instead of forks and knives?
 It may be healthier!
-Research has shown that, because of the way you have to eat when using chopsticks, you tend to choose healthier foods and eat more slowly.
+Research has shown that, because of the way you have to eat when using wooden chopsticks or any other type, you tend to choose healthier foods and eat more slowly.

 You will choose and eat healthier foods when you eat with chopsticks because healthy, whole foods are easily eaten with chopsticks.
 Braised meats and stir-fried vegetables, for example, are great choices for health and chopsticks!